mmitch/dns-update/README.md

 LOGGING ON THE SERVER
 ---------------------

-Your SSH server propably already logs to `/var/log/auth.log`.
+Your SSH server probably already logs to `/var/log/auth.log`.
 There you can find successful client logins as well as diagnostic error messages when something goes wrong.